The First Great Powers

 A lavishly illustrated history of Ancient Assyria and Babylon for the general reader.

-The rediscovery of Babylon and Assyria in the 1840s transformed Western views on the origins of civilisation.
+The rediscovery of Assyria in the 1840s transformed Western views on the origins of civilisation.
 The excavation of Nineveh proved that even the Greeks, Romans and Egyptians together did not constitute the ancient world.
 These peoples had nothing to do with the beginnings of civilisation on Earth.
 It was in Mesopotamia that humanity took the first steps on its path towards the society we know today.